Dalyan

-Dalyan is a town in Muğla Province located between the districts of Marmaris and Fethiye on the south-west coast of Turkey.
-The town is an independent municipality, within the administrative district of Ortaca.
+Dalyan is a neighbourhood of the municipality and district of Ortaca, Muğla Province, Turkey.
+Its population is 5,829 (2022).
+Before the 2013 reorganisation, it was a town (belde).
+It is located between Marmaris and Fethiye on the south-west coast of Turkey.

 Dalyan achieved international fame in 1987 when developers wanted to build a luxury hotel on the nearby İztuzu Beach, a breeding ground for the endangered loggerhead sea turtle species.
 The incident created major international storm when David Bellamy championed the cause of conservationists such as June Haimoff, Peter Günther, Nergis Yazgan, Lily Venizelos and Keith Corbett.
 The development project was temporarily stopped after Prince Philip called for a moratorium and in 1988 the beach and its hinterland were declared a protected area, viz.
 Köyceğiz-Dalyan Special Environmental Protection Area.

 Life in Dalyan revolves around the Dalyan Çayı River which flows past the town.
 The boats that ply up and down the river, navigating the maze of reeds, are the preferred means of transport to local sites.

 Etymology

 Dalyan means "fishing weir" in Turkish.
 Bass, Mullet and Sea Bream swim upstream from the sea to Köyceğiz Lake where another large town of the region, Köyceğiz, is located.
 The fish spawn there, and when returning to the sea they are caught in the "dalyans".
-According to the turkish etymological dictionary Nisanyan Sözlük, dalyan (ta aliana) derives from the greek word aliia (αλιεία) which means fishing.
+According to the Turkish etymological dictionary Nişanyan Sözlük, Dalyan (ta aliana) derives from the Greek word aliia (αλιεία), which means fishing or fishery.